elkronos/SQL_Portfolio/README.md

 ## Dynamic Templates
 Scripts designed to work across different tables without hardcoding table or variable names.
 - `DescriptiveStatistics` - Generate descriptive statistics (frequency and percent of null, range, if numeric mean, standard deviation etc) for all columns in a table.
+- `FuzzyJoin` - Demonstration of `CHARINDEX` fuzzy join in SQL server.
+Illustrates using interim tables and saves to optimize performance.
 - `KeyFinder` - Look for possible keys based on column names across tables.
 If no exact matches are found, uses soundex to find approximate matches.
 - `TableProfiler` - Analyze structure of tables using metadata.